 Pursue all the possibilities of getting cash in fast:

-- Identify and sell any redundant assets which can be turned into cash?
+- Identify and convert any redundant assets to cash

 Step 7: Staff Discussions

-It’s now time to brainstorm solutions to minimise the impact of the staff reduction decision on the staff.
+It’s now time to brainstorm solutions to minimise the impact of the staff reduction decision on the people.

-What can be done with the excess staff?
+What are some options with the excess staff?

 - Could their role be suited to the gig economy?